smartdust-me/docs/docs/appium-service.md

 ---
 This article describes an Appium service that exposes an Appium server hosted on a SmartDust Lab instance.
 This allows for running Appium test on remote SmartDust devices with minimal setup and configuration.
+You don't need to install or maintain your own Appium server.
+Therefore you also don't need to establish remote connections to the devices (no need for `ADB` or `usbfluxctl`).
+You just need to apply a certain configuration in your test code and you're ready to go.

 :::info
 For now, this feature is only available on chosen Smartdust Lab private instances.
 If you'd like to use it, please contact us for the details.